 The business roadshow also saw TCEB sign an accord with Farnborough International Limited (FIL), organiser of the market-leading Farnborough International Airshow, to evaluate the possibility of organising a similar event under license in Thailand.

 The partnership, facilitated by Arcimedia Ltd, saw FIL present the first phase of its feasibility study to the Thai delegation in London, a strategic partnership that will hopefully give FIL and its affiliates a foothold in South East Asia.

-“The United Kingdom is a top priority for Thailand and the role of organisations such as TCEB, which work as a local partner for companies such as FIL, has never been more valuable to UK businesses looking to trade outside the European Union,” said Arcimedia director and author of Where Markets Meet, Antony Reeve-Crook.
+“The United Kingdom is a top priority for Thailand and the role of organisations such as TCEB, which work as a local partner for companies such as FIL, has never been more valuable to UK businesses looking to trade outside the European Union,” said Arcimedia and WMM Director Antony Reeve-Crook.
 “By connecting these overseas delegations with trade show organisers rather than individual companies, they are essentially connecting with the hundreds – if not thousands – of companies represented at these global events.”

 Ongoing market consolidation in the UK’s own trade show industry is set to increase the reach and accessibility of British-owned international trade events.
 In May the London-based organiser Tarsus was acquired by Private Equity firm Charterhouse Capital Partners for more than £550m, while in January the St Albans-based Mack Brooks Exhibitions was acquired by the world’s second-largest organiser Reed Exhibitions for a reported £200m.
 Tarsus operates 160-plus events around the world, while Mack Brooks runs more than 30.